CrackerCat/libsocks2c/README.md

 1. ```resolve_dns``` if set true, it will resolve dns locally instead of sending domain proxy request, udp proxy doesn't support domain resolve

 1. ```logtofile``` set true to write log to file at the current directory

+#### Benchmark
+    Test Platform:
+        i3 8100
+        DDR4 2400 16G
+        Ubuntu 18.04 64bit

+Server and Client are running on the same machine, we use iperf + proxychains4 for testing

+server: ```iperf -s -i 1```
+client: ```proxychains4 iperf -c 127.0.0.1 -P x -t 10``` where x is the connection number

+Result: